JeromeL1/ComparingSortingAlgo/README.md

 the following pseudocode describes the method to recursively break the input into smaller and smaller pieces until some threshold is reached, and then switch strategies to a sorting algorithm that is more efficient on those small inputs.

+tested different inputs to find the optimal threshhold

 ```
 merge_sort(sub-array)
     If sub-array has fewer than MERGE_SORT_THRESHOLD entries: